PLANTAR FASCIITIS (Heel Pain )

 When walking, your heels repeatedly hit the ground with considerable force.
 They have to be able to absorb the impact and provide a firm support for the weight of the body.
-When pain develops in the heel, it can be very disabling, making every step a problem, affecting your posture.
+When pain develops in the heel, it can be very disabling, making every step a problem.
+This can affect your posture.

 There are various types of heel pain.
-Some of the most common are: heel spurs (plantar fasciitis); heel bursitis and heel bumps.
+Some of the most common are: plantar fasciitis, heel bursitis and heel bumps.

-Treatment is aimed at minimising and reducing the pain in the first few weeks, it will not disappear quickly.
+Treatment is aimed at minimising and reducing the pain in the first few weeks.

-Treatment must be individually designed, usually including; footwear modification, orthotics and insoles, stretching and strengthening and deep tissue ice massage.
-Sometimes night splints and injection therapy may be considered.
-Very ocasionally surgery is an option.
+Ideally treatment should be individually designed, including footwear advice, orthotics (insoles), stretching and strengthening exercises with deep tissue ice massage.
+Sometimes night splints and injection therapy may be considered .